vinelopre/BCC-Anthropomorphic-Robotic-Arm/test/ARDUINO_MEGA_2560_R3/lib/README.md

 # NOTES

-Any library files stored in this folder should be prefixed with `mega`.
+Any library files stored in this folder should be prefixed with `tmega`.

 # LIBRARY FILES INFORMATION